Interactively provide translations for a package's messages

 smoothly submitting patchings to R Core.
 To make the process of translating

-base R and the default packages (tools
+base R and the default packages (tools, utils, stats,

-etc.) as smooth as possible, set the use_base_rules
+etc.) as smooth as possible, set the use_base_rules argument to

-and your resulting .po
+TRUE and your resulting .po/.pot/.mo file will

 match base's.